jacksonxliu/YOLOv3-tiny-custom-object-detection/README.md

 # YOLOv3-tiny-custom-object-detection
-As I continued exploring YOLO object detection, I found that for starters to train their own custom object detection project, it is ideal to use a YOLOv3-tiny architecture since the network is relative slow and suitable for small/middle size datasets
+As I continued exploring YOLO object detection, I found that for starters to train their own custom object detection project, it is ideal to use a YOLOv3-tiny architecture since the network is relative shallow and suitable for small/middle size datasets

 # Environment: